patrickshock/wrestling-cyoa/README.md

 but after I do WWE then TNA is my main project.

 Go to the ending branch to get the ending feature that doesn't Work for now.
-I will make branches for new features.
+I will make branches for new features